shapeshed/shapeshed.com/content/post/unix-fmt.md

   "title": "Linux and Unix fmt command tutorial with examples", "date": "2016-08-15T00:00:00+00:00",
   "image": "images/articles/fmt.png",
-  "description": "Tutorial on using fmt, a UNIX tool for formatting text.
+  "description": "Tutorial on using fmt, a UNIX and Linux tool for formatting text.
 Examples of formatting a file, setting the column with and formatting uniform spaces.", "tags": [
-    "UNIX"
+    "UNIX",
+    "Linux"
   ]
 }